-From an ecological perspective, chloroplasts are a particularly important type of organelle because they perform photosynthesis.
+Chloroplasts are a particularly important type of organelle because they perform photosynthesis.
 Photosynthesis forms the foundation of food chains in most ecosystems.
-Chloroplasts are only found in eukaryotic cells such as plants and algae.
+Chloroplasts are only found in eukaryotic cells such as plants and algae (some prokaryotic cells can also perform photosynthesis, but the majority of photosynthesis is performed by eukaryotic cells and organisms).
 During photosynthesis, carbon dioxide, water, and light energy are used to make glucose and molecular oxygen.
-One major difference between algae/plants and animals is that plants/algae are able to make their own food, like glucose, whereas animals must obtain food by consuming other organisms.

-Chloroplasts have outer and inner membranes, but within the space enclosed by a chloroplast's inner membrane is a set of interconnected and stacked, fluidfilled membrane sacs called thylakoids (Figure 4 below).
+Chloroplasts have outer and inner membranes, but within the space enclosed by a chloroplast's inner membrane is a set of interconnected and stacked, fluid-filled membrane sacs called thylakoids (Figure 7).
 Each stack of thylakoids is called a granum (plural = grana).
 The fluid enclosed by the inner membrane and surrounding the grana is called the stroma.
+The inner membranes help organize the reactions that are part of photosynthesis, and moving electrons across the inner membrane is a fundamental way that energy is transformed from solar energy into chemical energy.

+A few common themes in biology are demonstrated in chloroplasts.
+First is that form and function are interrelated.
 Each structure within the chloroplast has an important function, which is enabled by its particular shape.
-A common theme in biology is that form and function are interrelated.
-For example, the membranerich stacks of the thylakoids provide ample surface area to embed the proteins and pigments that are vital to photosynthesis.
+For example, the membrane-rich stacks of the thylakoids provide ample surface area to embed the proteins and pigments that are vital to photosynthesis.
+Second is the importance of surface area in organization of organisms.